 The Partnership determines taxable income annually and allocates it to the partners on Schedule K-1 in accordance with the Partnership agreement.
 Partners are required to include their share of the Partnership's taxable income on their tax return and add the amount to the tax basis of their units.
 The amount of taxable income allocated may exceed or be less than the amount of cash distributed in the year.
 Generally, cash distributions are considered a return of capital and reduce the tax basis of a partner's units.
 Please note, the Partnership generates income that is eligible for the Section 199A 20% tax deduction.

-TC PipeLines, LP plans to mail 2019 Tax Packages to unitholders, including Schedule K-1 by March 5, 2020.
-We anticipate that unitholders may also access the 2019 K-1 information online beginning February 28, 2020, through our online K-1 reporting link.
+TC PipeLines, LP plans to mail 2020 Tax Packages to unitholders, including Schedule K-1 by March 10, 2021.
+We anticipate that unitholders may also access the 2020 K-1 information online beginning March 5, 2021, through our online K-1 reporting link.
+These dates may be a couple days later than in past years due to additional procedures being applied to ensure the accuracy of your tax package.

 K-1 Reporting Info